Published by: admin

 My first thoughts at the time were “Wow, this guy is a serious expert and I can get lessons from him?
 How much must they cost?“.

-So when I saw that they only cost $90 for the videos, I was pleasantly surprised..and a little skeptical.
-Why would an expert like Werner do a course for only $90?
-Or if his course was only $90..would it be any good?
+So when I saw that they didn’t cost much for the videos, I was pleasantly surprised..and a little skeptical.
+Why would an expert like Gaiman do masterclass courses for only a small price?
+Would it be any good?

 Still, I kept seeing more videos coming out from more and more experts, and the production value looked amazing.
-I decided to buy the full all-access pass for only $180 (amazing price) and check some of them out.
+I decided to buy the full all-access pass for only the price of two single courses (amazing price!) and check some of them out.

-This review is going to detail my findings and opinions.
+This Masterclass review is going to detail my findings and opinions.

 In fact, I would strongly recommend buying the all-access pass.
-Buying one class for $90 is still a great price, but when you can get access to over 40 classes for $180, the price is almost a steal.
+Buying one class is still a great price, but when you can get access to over 40 classes for just double, the price is almost a steal.

-Read on to get more information and an inside look at what you get.
+Read on to get more information and an inside look at what you get from this online education platform.

 Most importantly though, it explains the vision and quality that you see surrounding the brand.
 They want to create the “Netflix of eLearning” and it seems like they understand how to do that.